 Vitamin D is important for women of all ages but it’s particularly useful for menopausal women.
 It’s essential for bone health, which can deteriorate with age.
 It can also help improve both the quality of sleep and the amount of sleep you get.

 Vitamin E is a powerful antioxidation that fights cell-damaging free radicals, which can increase during the menopause.
-This along with its anti-inflammatory qualities, means vitamin E reduces stress by stablizing the body’s production of the hormone cortisol.
+This along with its anti-inflammatory qualities means vitamin E reduces stress by stabilizing the body’s production of the hormone cortisol.
 Research shows that vitamin E is an effective aid in reducing the symptoms of menopause, especially hot flashes, fatigue, low mood and insomnia.

 Interested in meditation and yoga?
-Read our yoga for over 50 – 10 health benefits of yoga guide to get started with yoga over 50.
+Read our yoga for the over 50s – 10 health benefits of yoga guide to getting started with yoga aged over 50.

 This article is for general information only and does not constitute medical advice.
 Always seek independent advice from a medical professional about your particular situation, and do not make any decisions based solely on the information provided in this article.